jeltou/clavis/README.md

-# Clavis 🔑
+# Fores 🔑

-**Clavis** (Latin for *key*) is a modular architecture library for Flutter that elegantly combines communication, routing, and configuration in larger projects.
+**Fores**  is a modular architecture library for Flutter that elegantly combines communication, routing, and configuration in larger projects.

 ## ✨ Features